 #1.
 Stick to Existing Roads and Campsites

-It may be tempting when going “off-the-grid” to try and blaze your own path.
-The national parks and forests are home to a wide variety of flora and fauna that can be damaged if you’re not careful.
-Almost everywhere you go for camping will have rules that you need to keep to paths or campsites that are already set up or left behind from other recent campers.
+Tempted to go “off-the-grid” and blaze your own path?
+The national parks and forests are home to a wide variety of flora and fauna that are easily damaged if you’re not careful.
+Almost everywhere you camp has rules, such as designated areas to camp (you must keep to paths or campsites that are already set up or left behind from other recent campers).

 This serves a few purposes.
-For one, it helps prevent campers from getting lost.
+For one, it helps to prevent campers from getting lost.
 Park rangers can easily maneuver through these paths to find RVs or park-goers that aren’t at the popular campgrounds.
-Secondly, it makes sure you avoid damaging critical park plant life or wildlife.
+Secondly, you avoid damaging critical park plant life or wildlife.

 Most importantly, these existing campsites are familiar to the animals that call the land home.
-If you try to create your own new campgrounds, you won’t just disrupt the land there – you will also potentially encroach on wild animal territory.
-It’s likely that you may scare them away from their homes or foraging grounds.
-In the worst case, you may anger more dangerous animals that could put you or your family at risk!
+If you try to create your own new campgrounds, you won’t just disrupt the land there, but you will also potentially encroach on wild animal territory.
+It’s likely that you may scare them away from their homes or foraging grounds, and, in the worst case scenario, you may anger more dangerous animals that could put you or your family at risk!

 #2.
 Avoid Other Dispersed Campers